pionl/laravel-chunk-upload/readme.md

 #### Save file after upload

 This example moves the file (merged chunks) into own upload directory.
-This will ensure that the cunk will be deleted after move.
+This will ensure that the chunk will be deleted after move.

 ```php